NBISweden/fungal-trans/README.md

 to starting.

 ## Running the workflow

+### Configuration
 By default the workflow uses the configuration file `config.yml`.
-You can either make changes in that config file or copy the file and make your changes in the copy.
-To run the workflow with another config file specify `--configfile <yourconfig>` on the snakemake command line.
+You can either make changes in that config file or copy the file and make your changes in the copy (_e.g._ `cp config.yml myconfig.yml`).
+To run the workflow with another config file, lets say `myconfig.yml`, specify `--configfile myconfig.yml` on the snakemake command line.

 ### Running the full workflow
 To get an overview of the jobs that will be executed do: